xiaziyna/PyStarshade/README.md

 ## Installation

-You can install PyStarshade using pip:
+For a barebones install, use pip:

 ```bash
 pip install pystarshade
 ```

-Or to use pre-computed data, use [git lfs](https://git-lfs.com):
+If you want to use pre-generated data instead install the package from source, in editable mode and use [git lfs](https://git-lfs.com).
+This requires several GB of space:

 ```bash
 $ git clone https://github.com/xiaziyna/PyStarshade.git PyStarshade
 $ cd PyStarshade